1,000+ Opportunities

 Save a search for “Dept of the Army -- Materiel Command” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Eligible applicants: Independent school districts; Public and State controlled institutions of higher education; Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education; Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education; Private institutions of higher education; Individuals; For-profit organizations other than small businesses; Small businesses.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Eligible applicants: Independent school districts; Public and State controlled institutions of higher education; Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education; Nonprofits that do not have a 501(c)(3) status with the IRS, other than institutions of higher education; Private institutions of higher education; Individuals; For-profit organizations other than small businesses; Small businesses.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program